 Standards are extremely important, but there are some that are more important than others.
-Consider the 34 degree angle of a times 2 (doubling) representation of growth on an SCC, it’s like a law not to be broken!
+Consider the 34 degree angle of a x2 (doubling) representation of growth on an SCC -- it’s like a law not to be broken!
 However, the color of your data paths, or the data point markers that you utilize can change if it leads to better analysis or further adoption of the SCC and Precision Teaching.
-Above all – follow the data though.
+Above all – follow the data.

 3. Don’t Be Afraid to Fail

 The Precision Teaching process includes the acknowledgement of failure (Pinpoint -> record -> change -> TRY AGAIN).
 It’s going to happen.
 Own it and re-try!